Audi S8 Review

-The Audi S8 is this German automaker's flagship performance sedan, but it has only been sold sporadically.
-Debuting at the start of the new millennium, it was the third vehicle for the North American market to bear an "S" badge.
-Used to showcase Audi's performance engineering, S- and RS-badged vehicles compete directly against other automakers' performance models from divisions like BMW's M and Mercedes-Benz's AMG.
-As a high-luxury, high-performance and high-tech platform, the S8 is the standard-bearer in Audi's arsenal.
+The Audi S8 is this German automaker's flagship performance sedan that has been sold sporadically.
+Debuting at the start of the new millennium, it was the third Audi for the North American market to bear an "S" badge.
+Showcasing Audi's performance engineering, S- and RS-badged vehicles compete directly against performance models from divisions like BMW's M and Mercedes-Benz's AMG.

-There are two generations of the S8 and each has been based on the A8 luxury sedan from the same time period.
-Building on the A8's lightweight aluminum-frame chassis, the S8 adds a more powerful engine, a sport-tuned suspension, more powerful brakes and a slightly more aggressive look.
-Despite being Audi's largest sedan, its combination of a relatively light curb weight, muscular power and the tenacious grip of the car's standard Quattro all-wheel-drive system makes it surprisingly quick and agile.
-Audi's Quattro system is a key advantage over the S8's competitors as it provides more traction, especially in inclement weather conditions.
+Building on the A8's lightweight aluminum space frame chassis, the S8 adds a more powerful engine, a sport-tuned suspension, more powerful brakes and a slightly more aggressive look.
+Despite being Audi's largest, most luxurious sedan, its combination of a relatively light curb weight, muscular power and the tenacious grip of the car's standard Quattro all-wheel-drive system makes it surprisingly quick and agile.
+The latter, which obviously optimizes motive traction, is a boon for those who have to drive in inclement weather conditions.

-Produced from 2007-'09 after a three-year hiatus, the most recent Audi S8 was based on the second-gen A8.
-Its most talked-about feature was its engine.
+Produced from 2007-'09 after a three-year hiatus, the second-generation Audi S8's most talked-about feature was its engine.
 Audi's engineers took advantage of parent company Volkswagen's ownership of Lamborghini and snagged the Lamborghini Gallardo's 40-valve V10 engine.
-Audi increased displacement to 5.2 liters and added FSI gasoline-direct injection to optimize power delivery.
-The result was an operatic 450 horsepower and 398 pound-feet of torque.
-All that sonorous power was pushed through a six-speed Tiptronic automatic transmission, so you could happily keep your fingers tapping on the steering wheel paddle shifters.
-The sound of the engine wailing through the quad exhaust pipes was so sweet, you could ask the premium audio system to take five.
+Audi increased displacement to 5.2 liters and added direct injection to optimize power delivery.
+The result was 450 hp and 398 pound-feet of torque.
+All that sonorous power went through a six-speed Tiptronic automatic transmission with steering wheel paddle shifters.
+Audi claimed it could sprint to 60 mph in just 5 seconds flat.

 This S8 delivered the performance goods while rewarding the driver with an opulent experience filled with techno-gadgetry.
-It had an easy-to-learn Multi Media Interface with Bluetooth-enabled navigation, a 350-watt, 12-speaker Bose audio system with a glovebox CD changer and power-retractable side mirrors with tilt-in-reverse, and all of it was wrapped in sumptuous leather and wood trim.
-A stiffer version of the standard A8's fully independent adaptive air suspension worked in unity with 20-inch wheels, performance tires and speed-dependent steering to deliver exceptional handling in both high- and low-speed maneuvers.
+It had a user-friendly Multi Media Interface, Bluetooth connectivity, navigation, a powerful Bose audio system with a glovebox CD changer and power-retractable side mirrors.
+All of it was wrapped in sumptuous leather and wood trim.
+A stiffer version of the standard A8's fully independent adaptive air suspension worked with 20-inch wheels, performance tires and speed-dependent steering to deliver exceptional handling in both high- and low-speed maneuvers.

 If you are looking for older years, visit our used Audi S8 page.